StephAdongo/Restaurant-page/README.md

 To view the project:
-- git clone the respository
+- git clone the respository,
-- run: npm run start
+- run: npm run start.